Skip to main content

 7. Surface tension is also inspected with Hydrator 3.3 using a folded towel to check for even absorbency, avoiding blotchiness ready for Dye 21.

-7 Dyeing with Aniline Waxy Matte Coating Dye 21
+7 Dyeing with Matte 50

 2. Check for surface tension with Hydrator 3.3 to ensure free of surface grease to avoid poor adhesion.